 Installing motion sensors can be handy in reducing energy costs.
-They can automatically turn off or dim the lights when no one is in the vicinity.
+Than, they can automatically turn off or dim the lights when no one is in the vicinity.
 A lighting designer can determine the places where to best put the equipment for maximum efficiency.

 Lighting design adds that much-needed oomph factor to make your hotel memorable and differentiate your brand from competitors.
-It is an essential element in a hotel’s success, thus the need for an experienced professional lighting designer to plan, manage, and install lighting fixtures.
+Therefore, it is an essential element in a hotel’s success, thus the need for an experienced professional lighting designer to plan, manage, and install lighting fixtures.